asrorbobomurodov/asrorbobomurodov/README.md

 - 👋 Hi, I’m @asrorbobomurodov
 - 👀 I’m interested in coding and football
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning the backend, English
 - 💞️ I’m looking to collaborate on CodeAcademy
-- 📫 How to reach me ...(I don't know)
+- 📫 How to reach me ...(telegram t.me/aceone_jr)

 <!---
 asrorbobomurodov/asrorbobomurodov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.